Battle of Sammel

-The Battle of Sammel, also known as the Battle of Giri-Sumel, was fought in 1544 near the villages, Giri and Sumel of the Jaitaran sub-division in the Pali district of Rajasthan between the Afghan Sur Dynasty under Sher Shah Suri and the Rathore army led by the commanders Jaita and Kumpa of Rao Maldeo Rathore.
+The Battle of Sammel, also known as the Battle of Giri-Sumel, took place in 1544.
+It was fought near the villages of Giri and Sumel, between the Sur Empire under Sher Shah Suri and the Rathore army led by the commanders Jaita and Kumpa of Rao Maldeo Rathore.

 Background

 Sher Shah had been secretly preparing for war with Marwar for four months.
-In 1543, Sher Shah set out against Marwar with a huge force of 80,000 cavalry.
+In 1543, Sher Shah set out against Marwar with a force of 80,000 cavalry.
 With an army of 50,000, Maldeo advanced to face Sher Shah's army.
-Sher Shah took the irregular path via Didwana (instead of Bayana), Kumpa had resisted Sher Shahs advance in Shekhawati, after which Sher Shah made sure to entrench at every stop and halted in the village of Sammel in the pargana of Jaitaran, ninety kilometers east of Jodhpur.
+Sher Shah took the irregular path via Didwana (instead of Bayana).
+Kumpa had resisted Sher Shah's advance in Shekhawati, after which Sher Shah made sure to entrench at every stop and halted in the village of Sammel in the pargana of Jaitaran, ninety kilometers east of Jodhpur.
 He entrenched his army with the river Sammel in front of him as a line of defense.
-Maldev was surprised by the sudden arrival of his foe and led his army to Girri, which was 12 miles away from Sher Shahs camp, the scrub forest there gave protection to the Marwar army and thus both armies were well-entrenched.
-During this time the dispossessed rulers of Bikaner and Merta came to the aid of Sher Shah.
-Maldev remained in a defensive stance during this time as he was suspicious of his barons, Maldev had recently subjugated them and was therefore cautious about attacking recklessly.
+Maldeo was surprised by the sudden arrival of his foe and led his army to Girri, which was 12 miles away from Sher Shah's camp.
+The scrub forest there gave protection to the Marwar army, and thus both armies were well-entrenched.
+During this time, the dispossessed rulers of Bikaner and Merta came to the aid of Sher Shah.
+Maldeo remained in a defensive stance during this time as he was suspicious of his barons.
+Maldeo had recently subjugated them and was therefore cautious about attacking recklessly.
 Sher Shah also knew that he was in a hostile desert with limited food and water.
 The digging of trenches had already taken a toll on his Afghan soldiers, who were not used to the terrain.
-After one month of skirmishing, Sher Shah's position became critical owing to the difficulties of food supplies for his huge army.
-According to contemporary chroniclers writing in Persian: To resolve this situation, Sher Shah resorted to a cunning ploy.
+After one month of skirmishing, Sher Shah's position became critical owing to the difficulties of supplying food for his huge army.
+According to contemporary chroniclers writing in Persian, to resolve this situation, Sher Shah resorted to a shrewd ploy.
 One evening, he dropped forged letters near Maldeo's camp in such a way that they were sure to be intercepted.
-These letters indicated, falsely, that some of Maldev's army commanders were promising assistance to Sher Shah.
+These letters indicated, falsely, that some of Maldeo's army commanders were promising assistance to Sher Shah.
 This caused great consternation to Maldeo, who immediately (and wrongly) suspected his commanders of disloyalty.
 Maldeo left for Jodhpur on 4 January 1544 with his own men, abandoning his commanders to their fate.